 Yes.
 Optometrists have the satisfaction of helping their patients care for the most highly valued human sense – sight.
 Doctors of Optometry are recognized as leaders in their communities.
 Most are self-employed, receive relatively few emergency calls, and can establish a flexible working schedule, which allows them the luxury of combining a prestigious professional career with a very satisfying personal life.
-Data from the American Optometric Association shows average net incomes ranging from $140,913 for the primary practice of optometry to $172,356 for optometrists who own all or a portion of their practice.
+Data from the American Optometric Association shows average net income of $143,520 optometrists.

 Do all Doctors of Optometry do the same thing?

 All optometrists provide general eye and vision care.
 Some optometrists work in a general practice, and other optometrists work in a more specialized practice such as contact lenses, geriatrics, low vision services (for visually impaired patients), occupational vision (to protect and preserve workers’ vision and minimize eye strain), pediatrics, sports vision or vision therapy.
 Others may choose to enter optometric education and/or perform scientific research.

 Where can I go to school to study optometry?

 There are 23 schools and colleges of optometry – 22 are in the continental United States, and one is in Puerto Rico.

 Click here to view a list of the schools and colleges of optometry.